groupeLIAMG/bh_tomo/README.md

 Copy the files in the bh_tomo directory somewhere in your MATLABPATH or add the bh_tomo directory to your MATLABPATH.

+### Compatibility

+This version requires Matlab 2015b and onward.

 ### MEX files

 You might need to compile mex files if not already available for